-Ellison’s life-long receptivity to the variegated culture that surrounded him, beginning in Oklahoma City, served him well in creating a new take on literary modernism in INVISIBLE MAN.
+Ralph Ellison’s life-long receptivity to the variegated culture that surrounded him, beginning in Oklahoma City, served him well in creating a new take on literary modernism in INVISIBLE MAN.
 The novel references African-American folktales, songs, the blues, jazz, and black traditions like playing the dozens — much as T.S.
 Eliot and James Joyce had referenced classical Western and Eastern civilization in THE WASTELAND and ULYSSES.
-An added difference for Ellison was that his modernist narrative was also a vehicle for inscribing his own and the black identity — as well as a roadmap for anyone experiencing themselves as “invisible,” unseen.
-“Time” magazine essayist Roger Rosenblatt would say: “Ralph Ellison taught me what it is to be an American.”
+In his book Ellison absorbs and extends the techniques and innovations of literary modernism, but with the added difference that for Ellison, his modernist narrative was a vehicle for inscribing his own and the black identity — as well as a roadmap for anyone experiencing themselves as “invisible,” unseen.
+Time magazine essayist Roger Rosenblatt would say: “Ralph Ellison taught me what it is to be an American.”

-For Ellison, unlike the protest writers and later black separatists, America did offer a context for discovering authentic personal identity; it also created a space for African-Americans to invent their own culture.
-And in Ellison’s view, black and white culture were inextricably linked, with almost every facet of American life influenced and impacted by the African-American presence — including music, language, folk mythology, clothing styles and sports.
+Unlike the protest writers and later black separatists, to Ralph Ellison America did offer a context for discovering authentic personal identity; it also created a space for African-Americans to invent their own culture.
+And in Ellison’s view, black and white culture were inextricably linked, with almost every facet of American life influenced and impacted by the African-American presence — including music, language, dance, folk mythology, clothing styles and sports.
 Moreover, he felt that the task of the writer is to “tell us about the unity of American experience beyond all considerations of class, of race, of religion.”
 In this Ellison was ahead of his time and out of step with the literary and political climates of both black and white America; his views would not gain full currency until the 1980s.

-INVISIBLE MAN and the essays in SHADOW AND ACT and GOING TO THE TERRITORY were transformative in our thinking about race, identity, and what it means to be American.
-On the power of three books, Ellison both accelerated America’s literary project and helped define and clarify arguments about race in this country.
-Ellison’s outlook was universal: he saw the predicament of blacks in America as a metaphor for the universal human challenge of finding a viable identity in a chaotic and sometimes indifferent world.
-The universality and accomplishment of Ellison’s writing can be seen in the breadth of his continuing influence on other writers, from Toni Morrison and Charles Johnson to Kurt Vonnegut and the late Joseph Heller.
-Fifty years after the publishing of INVISIBLE MAN, Ralph Ellison’s voice continues to speak to all of us.
+INVISIBLE MAN and the essays in SHADOW AND ACT and GOING TO THE TERRITORY — along with the final novel, JUNETEENTH, which was published posthumously in 1999 — were transformative in our thinking about race, identity, and what it means to be American.
+On the power of four books, Ellison both accelerated America’s literary project and helped define and clarify arguments about race in this country.
+Ellison’s outlook was universal: he saw the predicament of blacks in America as a metaphor for the universal human challenge of finding a viable identity in a chaotic, sometimes indifferent, often hostile world.
+The universality and accomplishment of Ellison’s writing can be seen in the breadth of his influence on other writers, from Toni Morrison and August Wilson to Kurt Vonnegut and Joseph Heller.
+Now more than half a century after the publishing of INVISIBLE MAN, Ralph Ellison’s voice continues to speak to us all.

 Novels and Essays by Ralph Ellison